 Marine Ryan Billington goes low while Marine Jack Brent goes high during the walkthrough before the firing exercise [Picture: Crown Copyright/MOD 2013]The ‘Ship-in-a-Box’ recreates a realistic section of a ship in which ‘room clearance’ drills may be practised and perfected with a dramatic sense of realism.
 High-powered Airsoft simulation weapons are used in the facility, which range from rifles, shotguns and pistols to claymore mines.
 They really pack a punch, so much so that personal protective equipment must be worn when magazines are fitted and rounds are flying.

 The team of Royal Marines are on detachment from 43 Commando Fleet Protection Group, based at HM Naval Base Clyde, Faslane.

 Captain Will Hall RM during the walkthrough before the firing exercise [Picture: Crown Copyright/MOD 2013]Captain Will Hall, Officer Commanding HMS Monmouth’s Royal Marines detachment, said:

 My Marines really benefited from the training provided by the US Coast Guard at their facility in Bahrain - the instructors were incredibly hospitable and approachable, whilst the use of Airsoft weapons added a level of realism to the scenarios that is difficult to achieve in the training environment.

-The team is now prepared and ready to put their skills to use during boarding operations in the Gulf.
+The team are now looking forward to putting their skills to use during boarding operations in the Gulf.

 Captain Will Hall RM debriefs members of the team before the firing exercise [Picture: Crown Copyright/MOD 2013]The Marines’ exercise comes after a busy time at sea over Christmas and has given the rest of the ship’s company time to recharge their batteries in preparation for the challenges of the New Year in the Gulf.